1ttric/1ttric.github.io/content/items/messenger-analytics.md

 I am part of a group chat that receives quite a bit of activity every day - given the hundreds of thousands of messages sent, I figured there must be some interesting trends that have become apparent.
 The following is a brief analysis.

 Do note that names have been reduced to initials for privacy's sake.
+You can probably still figure out that WV is yours truly 🙂

 ## Reaction likelihood